 What is the Difference Between Cedar Shake and Shingle Roofing?

 Cedar shakes tend to be thicker (up to 3/4th on an inch in thickness) than wood shingles (up to 1/2 inch thick), and hence also more expensive.
 With the advent of shingle mills in the early 19th century, came the ability to mass produce the wood material, along with possibility to access it in several locations.

 As cedar shakes are also used for siding, the shape may vary, with how the butt-end (lower side of the shake) appears, as in whether it is rounded, straight, or even a bit wavy.

 Did you know?
 Wood shake material of higher quality is often used for roofing, whereas cedar siding projects tend to use lower quality shakes.

 Wood shake is the material that is routinely synonymous with cedar, but that’s not the only grain of wood used in shakes.
 There’s white and red cedar, along with California redwood which are the primary wood choices in North America.
-Outside of the U.S., pine may be the primary choice for shake.
+Outside the US, pine may be the primary choice for shake.

 Chemically treated wood will last longer than if it is not treated.
 Often it is laced with fire retardants to overcome an inherent, albeit natural design flaw.
 Or treated to prevent algae and insect infestation.
 Such treatments can have the material last a good 30 years, or longer.